lambdaprime/jeval/src/resources/README.md

   Specifies whether Exec needs to pass data to the command's standard input

-- run(): Stream<String>
+- run(): Exec.Result

-  Runs the command and returns its output and stderr as a single stream.
+  Runs the command and returns the result object which has following fields:

+  - stdout: Stream<String>
+  - stderr: Stream<String>

 ### Netcat